Big Bear Lake, CA Demographics

 A map of Big Bear Lake's Population by Race

-Of the 1,611 places in California, Big Bear Lake is the 656th most populous.
+Big Bear Lake is ranked the 662nd most populous place in California, out of 1,618 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Big Bear Lake was ranked the 656th most populous place in the 2020 Census.

 Big Bear Lake's White Population